fohrloop/wakepy/docs/source/api-reference.md

 DBus Adapter
 -------------
-Dbus adapters are an advanced concept of wakepy.
+DBus adapters are an advanced concept of wakepy.
 They would be used in such a case where wants to use other D-Bus python library than the default (which is `jeepney <https://jeepney.readthedocs.io/>`_).

-.. autoclass:: wakepy.DbusAdapter
+.. autoclass:: wakepy.DBusAdapter
     :members:

-.. autoclass:: wakepy.core.DbusMethodCall
+.. autoclass:: wakepy.core.DBusMethodCall
     :members:

-.. autoclass:: wakepy.core.DbusMethod
+.. autoclass:: wakepy.core.DBusMethod
     :members:
     :exclude-members: count, index

-.. autoclass:: wakepy.dbus_adapters.jeepney.JeepneyDbusAdapter
+.. autoclass:: wakepy.dbus_adapters.jeepney.JeepneyDBusAdapter
     :members:

 ```